stormpath/stormpath-documentation/source/idsite.rst

 7.2.
 How does ID Site Work?
 ===========================

-To demonstrate how the SDK works, we'll use an example.
+To demonstrate how ID Site works, we'll use an example.
 Imagine you are building an application for managing Stormtrooper equipment — like awesome helmets and blasters.
 The application is "Imperial Exchange", available at http://imperialxchange.com/, and it uses Stormpath ID Site for login and registration.

-Once ImperialXchange.com is rendered by the browser, login and registration buttons are available for the unauthenticated user.
-Clicking on these buttons will call your server-side application at specific endpoints.
-For illustration, the login button will invoke ``/login`` and registration will invoke ``/register``.
-Your application using the Stormpath SDK will securely redirect the user to the ID Site along with a cryptographically signed JSON Web Token (JWT) that includes information like the Callback URI, the path to a specific ID Site page, and any State you think is important for your application.
+Once ImperialXchange.com is rendered by the browser, "Log In" and "Sign Up" links are available for the unauthenticated user.
+Clicking on these will call your server-side application at specific endpoints.
+For illustration, the "Log In" link will invoke ``/login`` and "Sign Up" will invoke ``/register``.
+Your application will securely redirect the user to the ID Site along with a cryptographically signed JSON Web Token (JWT) that includes information like the Callback URI, the path to a specific ID Site page, and any State you think is important for your application.

 On the ID Site, the user will enter their data and complete the appropriate action, like login.
 ID Site will automatically detect any Workflow or Social Login configurations set in Stormpath and show the appropriate buttons, messaging, and behavior.